hchbaw/opp.zsh/README.md

 To use this,
 1) source this file.
 % source opp.zsh
+2) If you wish to load the extentions, source them afterward.
+% source opp/*.zsh
 *Optionally* you can use the zcompiled file with the autoloading for a little faster loading on every shell startup, if you zcompile the necessary functions.
-*1) zcompile the defined functions and the install command.
+*1) Prepare zcompiling the defined functions and the install command.
-(generates ~/.zsh/zfunc/{opp,opp-install}.zwc)
+% OS=(~/path/to/opp.zsh/{opp.zsh,opp/*.zsh})
+*2) If you have some opp/surround.zsh's configurations, those configurations could be zcompiled at this point.
+Assuming you have such a configuration file in ~/.zsh/opp-surround.zsh, you could do this.
+% OS=(~/path/to/opp.zsh/{opp.zsh,opp/*.zsh} ~/.zsh/opp-surround.zsh(N))
+*3) Generate the ~/.zsh/zfunc/{opp,opp-install}.zwc.
-% O=~/path/to/opp.zsh; (zsh -c "source $O && opp-zcompile $O ~/.zsh/zfunc")
+% (zsh -c "for O in $OS;do . $O;done && opp-zcompile $OS[1] ~/.zsh/zfunc"
-*2) source the zcompiled install command file insted of this file.
+*4) Source the zcompiled install command file insted of this file, and set up an autaload clause apprpriately.
-% source ~/.zsh/zfunc/opp-install; opp-install
+% { . ~/.zsh/zfunc/opp-install; opp-install }
+% autoload opp

 Note:
-This script replaces vicmd kepmap entries(c, d and y).
+This script replaces below vicmd kepmap entries.
+  ~, c, d, gu, gU and y
 Please beware of.

 Extension: